telerik/ajax-docs/getting-started/work-with-controls/security.md

 The official recommendation by Microsoft is to upgrade to at least .NET 4.8 as noted at [.NET Release history](https://dotnet.microsoft.com/en-us/learn/dotnet/what-is-dotnet-framework).
 You can find more useful information at [](Cryptographic Improvements in ASP.NET 4.5, pt.
 2)

-* [Encrypt Telerik WebResource Querystring]({%slug scriptmanager/encrypt-telerik-webresource-querystring%}) - The Telerik.ScriptManager.EnableHandlerEncryption setting allows you enable the Telerik WebResource request querystring encryption amd hide the product version.
+* [Encrypt Telerik WebResource Querystring]({%slug scriptmanager/encrypt-telerik-webresource-querystring%}) - The Telerik.ScriptManager.EnableHandlerEncryption setting allows you enable the Telerik WebResource request querystring encryption and hide the product version in the rendered page markup.

 * [Embedded jQuery Security]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/using-jquery/using-jquery%}#embedded-jquery-security) - find out how the Telerik team has modified and secured the jQuery version distributed by the suite.

-* Last but not least perform regular upgrades to the latest Telerik UI for ASP.NET AJAX version since this will ensure security, stability and support for the latest modern browsers.
+* Perform regular upgrades to the latest Telerik UI for ASP.NET AJAX version since this will ensure security, stability and support for the latest modern browsers.
 You can find upgrade instructions [here]({%slug introduction/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version%}).

+* You can find more tips in the following blog post [First 5 Tips for Building Secure (Web) Apps](https://www.telerik.com/blogs/first-5-tips-for-building-secure-web-apps).